treslines/candlestick_checker/README.md

 boolean isTripleBearish = CandleStickFactory.triple(candles).isBearish();

 if(isSingleBearish || isDoubleBearish || isTripleBearish){
-  // if you are in an uptrend and your your trending signal are indicating
+  // if you are in an uptrend and your trending signal are indicating
   // a possible turn over to a downtrend, this could be the right moment to
   // sell a position.
 It should act as a reinforcement of your indicators